PEACE Grants – Request for Letters of Intent

 Applicants may not be actively funded through any Mind & Life research grant.
 Current Mind & Life grantees must submit a final report and budget reconciliation for existing grants before applying for a new grant.
 This policy applies both within and across Mind & Life research grant programs (with the exception of Think Tanks).
 Note that we do not allow two separate proposals in a given cycle from the same applicant (PI or co-PI), or from different applicants for two aspects of the same project.

 Letters of intent must be submitted through the online application portal between February 5 and March 4, 2020 (portal closes 5:00 PM Eastern Time on March 4).
 All applicants must submit a letter of intent to be considered for invitation to submit a full proposal.

 The following elements will be required for the letter of intent application:

 - Funding level you will be seeking ($25,000 or $100,000).
 Grant funds may be used to cover any research-related costs; salary and/or time buy-out is permissible.

 - Project description including:

-- Brief description of the methodological approach (e.g., population, procedures, analysis; 700 words maximum)
+- Brief description of the methodological approach, including population, procedures, and analysis (500 words maximum)

-- Significance and potential impact of the work (300 words maximum)
+- Significance and potential impact of the work, and relevance to the contemplative sciences (200 words maximum)

-All applicants will receive email notification by mid-June as to whether they have been selected to submit a full proposal.
+All applicants will receive email notification by the end of May as to whether they have been selected to submit a full proposal.
 If selected to submit a full proposal, a detailed request for proposals (RFP) will be sent to you at that time.
-Proposals for the $25,000 level will be 6 single-spaced pages maximum and the $100,000 level will be 12 single-spaced pages (excluding appendices and references).
-Full proposals will be due August 30, 2017; grantees will be announced in November 2017.
+Proposals for the $25,000 level will be 5 single-spaced pages maximum, and the $100,000 level will be 10 single-spaced pages, each including figures, tables, and references (excluding appendices).
+Full proposals will be due July 31, 2020; grantees will be announced in November.